Guardian Angels pound out 18 hits in 19-11 opening-round win over Freeman

 "It was a 2 and 1 count and I knew they were pitching me inside and the second one was going to be down the middle, so I had the mentality of go, go, go, hit.
 I feel pretty good about it, actually."
 It was Kreikemeier's fifth home run of the year.

-The Bluejays led 15-8 after four then Freeman scored three runs in the fifth to make it a four-run game, 15-11.
+The Bluejays led 15-8 after four and then Freeman scored three runs in the fifth to make it a four-run game at 15-11.

 Jansen opened the bottom of the fifth with a base hit and later scored on Hunke's double.
 Hunke scored on Gnad's single before Gnad crossed home plate as a result of Kreikemeier's double.

 That made the score 18-11.
 The Bluejays needed just one run to end the game on the eight-run rule and loaded the bases.
-Kiley Pojar ended it by hitting a two-out ground ball to the third baseman, who booted it.
+Pojar ended it by hitting a two-out groundball to the third baseman, who booted it.
 Kreikemeier scored the game-ending run for the winning 19-11 margin.

 Hunke was 3 for 4 at the plate while Gnad finished 3 for 5.
 Fischer was solid in the pitcher's circle despite giving up 12 hits.